gabrielcs/movie-ratings-prediction/README.md

 ## Regression

 I ran a few different combinations of features and ended up selecting the one with several of the numeric columns and the dummy variables for Season.
 The R-squared value was 0.45, meaning that approximately 45% of the variation in Ebert Stars was explained by the input features.
-I would like to run a more automated process of feature selection in the new feature and potentially add in dimensionality reduction to my model pipeline.
+I would like to run a more automated process of feature selection and potentially add in dimensionality reduction to my model pipeline.

 ![OLS](images/ols_results_2.png)